califano-lab/single-cell-pipeline/README.md

 ### Setup

-To run this pipeline, you'll need to have the following packages installed:
+To run this pipeline the following packages are required to be installed:

 * viper
 * cluster